-There is strong evidence that girls-only education leads to stronger self-confidence, resilience, greater diversity of subject choice, academic attainment and enhanced career progression.
+There is strong evidence a girls-only education leads to stronger self-confidence, resilience, academic attainment and enhanced career progression.

-Today’s girls’ schools serve to subvert, rather than support, gender stereotypes by offering an education designed for and dedicated to the development and empowerment of successful, happy, confident and adventurous young women.
+Today’s girls’ schools subvert, rather than support, gender stereotypes by offering an education designed for and dedicated to the development and empowerment of successful, happy, confident and adventurous young women.

-Girls achieve more when they are given their own dedicated space in which to develop.
+Girls achieve more when given their own dedicated space to develop.
 In single-sex schools girls:

 - Are less likely to conform to gender stereotypes.

-- Show a greater propensity to take risks and innovate.
+- Show greater propensity to take risks and innovate.

 - Have more opportunities to show leadership.

 - Gender affects the way students experience education.

 - Girls face pressures to conform to gender stereotypes – pressures which are stronger in the presence of boys.

 - Girls need and deserve space to develop their full potential, and to make informed and unconstrained choices about interests, subjects and careers.

 - In girls-only schools their needs and preferences can be fully accommodated within a dedicated learning environment.